Naimikan/deventor/API.md

 ## Static Attribute: Deventor.defaultMaxListeners

 By default, a maximum of `10` listeners can be registered for any single event.
-This limit can be changed for individual `Deventor` instances using the [deventor.setMaxListeners(number)](#) method.
+This limit can be changed for individual `Deventor` instances using the [deventor.setMaxListeners(maxListeners)](#method-deventorsetmaxlistenersmaxlisteners) method.
 To change the default for all `Deventor` instances, the `Deventor.defaultMaxListeners` property can be used.

 Note that this is not a hard limit.
 The `Deventor` instance will allow more listeners to be added but will output a trace warning to console indicating that "Max. listeners exceeded to [eventName] event.
 Max. listeners = [maxListeners].
 Take care of memory leaks.".
-For any single `Deventor`, the [deventor.getMaxListeners()](#) and [deventor.setMaxListeners(number)](#) methods can be used to temporarily avoid this warning:
+For any single `Deventor`, the [deventor.getMaxListeners()](#method-deventorgetmaxlisteners) and [deventor.setMaxListeners(maxListeners)](#method-deventorsetmaxlistenersmaxlisteners) methods can be used to temporarily avoid this warning:

 ```javascript
 var myDeventor = new Deventor();